PRACTICE AREA

 If your employer has retaliated against you for requesting a leave of absence or denied you leave, we can help.
 To assess your situation and discuss the appropriate legal remedies, contact our office today for a free consultation regarding the medical leave of absence laws.

-For more information on medical leave issues, look at my blogs titled Working While on FMLA Leave: What Employers Can and Cannot Ask of You and Maximum Leave Policies that Violate the ADA and FEHA.
+For more information on medical leave issues, look at our blogs titled Working While on FMLA Leave: What Employers Can and Cannot Ask of You and Maximum Leave Policies that Violate the ADA and FEHA.